arsin305/eve-o-preview-linux/README.md

 - Modify game files or memory
 - Inject code into the game client
 - Automate any gameplay actions
-- Provide unfair advantages beyond gaming window management
+- Provide unfair advantages beyond basic window management
 - Send or intercept network traffic

 This tool serves the same function as the Windows version of EVE-O Preview, adapted for Linux users.